goodeggs/coffeescript-koans/README.markdown

 # CoffeeScript Koans - koans to learn CoffeeScript #

-This project is a port of the CoffeeScript Koans at https://github.com/sleepyfox/coffeescript-koans which I've modified to run with node rather than the somewhat complicated setup required in that project to run in a web browser.
+https://github.com/goodeggs/coffeescript-koans is a port of the CoffeeScript Koans at https://github.com/sleepyfox/coffeescript-koans to run with node rather than the somewhat complicated setup required in that project to run in a web browser.

 That project is based on Ben Hall's [Javascript Koans](https://github.com/BenHall/javascript-koans), which in turn are based upon Edgecase's [Ruby koans](http://github.com/edgecase/ruby_koans).